fastack-dev/fastack-migrate/README.md

 # fastack-migrate

-fastack-migrate is a database migration tool for FastAPI.
+fastack-migrate is a database migration tool for [fastack](https://github.com/fastack-dev/fastack).

 This is a fork of [flask-migrate](https://github.com/miguelgrinberg/Flask-Migrate)!

 # Usage